How to beat Trump? Dems divided as he rams race onto ballot | New Country 923

 How to beat Trump?
 Dems divided as he rams race onto ballot

-LOS ANGELES (AP) — Joe Biden, the early Democratic presidential front-runner, was at a soul food restaurant in Los Angeles on Thursday when he blasted President Donald Trump’s “racist” taunts at a rally the night before.
+LOS ANGELES (AP) — Joe Biden was at a soul food restaurant in Los Angeles on Thursday when he blasted President Donald Trump’s “racist” taunts at a rally the night before.

 But Michael Fisher, an African American pastor from Compton who attended the event, warned Democrats to ignore Trump.